 I had already used a liquid sander/deglosser to avoid having to sand the cabinets, so all of the cabinets were ready for primer.
 As for how I ensure a smooth surface, the trick is basically to brush the paint on as fast as I can, and while it’s still wet, roll over it a couple of times with a dry foam paint roller to smooth out the brush strokes.
 Using the word dry again for emphasis.
 Primer doesn’t need to be thick to do the trick!

 In just a short while, the cabinets were not only primed, but dry to the touch.

-And then, I cheated – I couldn’t wait the full cure time to see if I liked the paint (I’d picked it out from a swatch, but I’ve read some great reviews of Benjamin Moore’s Decorator’s White from expert designers, so I figured they would be a reliable source).
+And then, I went rogue – I couldn’t wait the full cure time to see if I liked the paint (I’d picked it out from a swatch, but I’ve read some great reviews of Benjamin Moore’s Decorator’s White from expert designers, so I figured they would be a reliable source).
 The lighting at night isn’t great in my kitchen, but I could tell I had a winner (I swear, it doesn’t glow or look bluish like this in person).

 I took a step back to get all 3 colors in the same shot: the upper cabinets (white), the lower cabinets (dark gray), and the old oak that will forever be forgotten about from this point forward.

 Yep, haven’t gotten to the doors yet – but since the primer will expose any nicks and crevices in the cabinets that I’ll need to repair, I’m pretty satisfied with the progress I’m making so far this week.
 The rest of the week is planned to go as follows:

 - Wednesday – patch necessary areas in the cabinets with wood filler/caulk, apply liquid sander to the cabinet doors, get both sides of each door primed & set to dry

 - Thursday – finish whatever I didn’t get done from Wednesday (likely), apply first coat of white kitchen paint to the cabinets and the first side of the doors